beezwax/fmslogs/README.md

 - `-S` or `--set`: not working
 - `-s` or `--succinct`: not working
 - `--ssh`: not working
-- `-t` or `--tail`: does not yet print current log segment before starting to follow
+- `-t` or `--tail`: does not print current log segment before starting to follow
 - not including nginx/apache/IIS logs

 ---